26 Using N2WS with Azure

 When recovering from a backup that includes DR (DR is in Completed state), the same Recover screen opens but with the addition of the Restore to Location drop-down list.

-• Default location is Origin, which will recover all the objects from the original backup.
+Default location is Origin, which will recover all the objects from the original backup.
 It will perform the same recovery as a policy with no DR.

-• When choosing one of the other regions, the objects are listed and are recovered in the selected location.
+When choosing one of the other regions, the objects are listed and are recovered in the selected location.

 26.9.4 Recovering an SQL Server and Databases

-You can recover an SQL Server and some or all of its databases or just the SQL databases.
+You can recover an SQL Server and some of or all its databases or just the SQL databases.

 For Recover SQL Databases Only, enable Allow Azure services and resources to access this server.